jm/collapsible_intubation_box/README.md

 ![Step 3](instructions/step3.jpg)

-4. Repeat the t-bracing process, with the wider potion of the t-brace to the inside of Panel A.
+4. Repeat the t-bracing process, with the wider portion of the t-brace to the inside of Panel A.

 ![Step 4](instructions/step4.jpg)